raspberrypilearning/recruiting-volunteers/en/step_4.md

 ## Resources to promote

-Linked below are some useful resources you can use and adapt to help promote volunteer oppurtunities for your Dojo.
+Linked below are some useful resources you can use and adapt to help promote volunteer opportunities for your Dojo.

 Poster - "Volunteers needed” editable template